Vitreous china

+Vitreous china is a dense, nonporous ceramic that is commonly used to make sanitary fixtures like toilets and sinks.
+It has also been used to make robust crockery and tableware for use in institutions like hospitals, schools, and prisons where sanitation and durability are important.
+The vitreous china material is typically coated with a porcelain enamel to produce a smooth, durable surface finish.

 Structure

-Vitreous china, like other enamels, is a glass-particulate composite, that consists of glass (50-70 wt%) with non-silicate particles strewn about it that give it different properties.
-Included in the vitreous enamel mixture is clay, which helps hold it all together and gives the necessary flexibility to form it into shape during firing, quartz which reduces shrinkage, and feldspar, which increases the liquidity of the mixture when fired into its vitreous phase, ensuring low porosity in the final product.
+Vitreous china is made from clay with a higher than normal amount of feldspar.
+The latter melts during firing and fills voids in the ceramic, reducing porosity.

 After vitrification, vitreous china contains mullite, a crystal which forms as a result of reactions taking place in clay.
-Not all quartz and feldspar liquify during firing, so some remain as "relict" (its pre-firing powder form) in the final vitrified product.
+Not all quartz and feldspar liquify during firing, so some remain as "relict" in the final vitrified product.

 Physical properties

-The general purpose of applying vitreous china enamel to a ceramic item like a washbasin is to protect it, and it may be used secondarily for aesthetic purposes.
-In covering their porcelain substrate, vitreous china gives anti-corrosive properties and helps against weathering and heat.
-Its non-porosity also prevents bacteria from entering the surface of ceramic material, and so keeps it from building up.
-Its porosity makes it absorb less than 0.5% of water.
+The low porosity of vitreous china means its water absorption is less than 0.5%.
 The porosity of vitreous china can be reduced by increasing its feldspar content.

-Vitreous china is translucent, which, along with its protective nature, has made it preserve artefacts such as jewellery and potentially preserve them in the same state for thousands of years.

-Viscosity while vitreous china is in its liquid phase during firing depends on its constitutive ratio of glass to other particles- a higher quantity of particles results in higher viscosity.
+While vitreous china is in its liquid phase during firing its viscosity depends on its constitutive ratio of glass to other particles—a higher quantity of particles results in higher viscosity.
 Vitreous china's density post vitrification ranges from 1.83 to 2.48 grams per cubic centimetre.
 Its Poisson ratio is 0.5.
-Its flexural strength is 400-800 kgf/cm^{2}.
+Its flexural strength is 400–800 kgf/cm^{2}.

 Production

 In most cases, vitreous china consists of a mix of clay, feldspar, flint and quartz sand.
 This mix is usually fired once at 1200–1300 °C for most applications, and twice fired for use in crockery with a first firing at 900–950 °C and a second firing at 1200–1250 °C. Crockery is fired twice to reduce its porosity.
 To make the mix more workable, water is usually added.
 The firing temperature chosen is important, as vitreous and ceramic bodies are less strong and more porous if under or over fired.

 Creep is the unwanted distortion a vitreous body undergoes during firing and is influenced by the substance's rheological properties.
-Such properties depend on the particles in vitreous china's glass mixture, which can vary in type, size (1-50μm), distribution or shape.
+Such properties depend on the particles in vitreous china's glass mixture, which can vary in type, size (1–50 μm), distribution or shape.
 The amount of mullite in vitreous china, which is determined by the amount of clay in the starting mixture, is the primary determinant for creep rate during firing.